NCERT Solutions for Class 10 English Chapter 5 – Download Free PDF

 How is Wanda seen as different by the other girls?
 How do they treat her?

-Wanda Petronski was a Polish girl who has settled with her parents in America.
+Wanda Petronski was a Polish girl who had settled with her parents in America.
 She lived in Boggins Heights where there were no proper roads.
-She came to school from a far-off place and wore the same faded blue dress every day and her feet were always covered with mud.
-Her classmates often made fun of her name as it was difficult to pronounce and different from other American names.
-Her appearance was also not proper so all her classmates made fun of her and teased her after the school hours.
-On being repeatedly teased for her attire, this broke the limits of her endurance and she claimed to have had a hundred dresses and sixty pairs of shoes in her closet.
+She came to school from a far-off place and wore the same faded blue dress every day, and her feet were always covered with mud.
+Her classmates often made fun of her name as it was difficult to pronounce, and different from other American names.
+Her appearance was also not proper, owing to which her classmates made fun of her and teased her after school hours.
+Being repeatedly teased for her attire broke the limits of her endurance, and she claimed to have had a hundred dresses and sixty pairs of shoes in her closet.

 How does Wanda feel about the dresses game?
 Why does she say that she has a hundred dresses?

-Wanda was a shy and quiet girl who used to feel embarrassed for her appearance, but always remained silent in the class.
-She never talked to anyone and sat at the corner of the room with rough boys so that nobody would notice her.
-She was always snickered by other girls but never complained about it.
+Wanda was a shy and quiet girl who used to feel embarrassed about her appearance but always remained silent in class.
+She never talked to anyone and sat in the corner of the room with rough boys so that nobody would notice her.
+She was always snickered at by other girls but never complained about it.
 To avoid their constant taunts and humiliation, Wanda claimed that she had a hundred dresses and sixty pairs of shoes in her closet.
-Later on, she drew sketches of all of the hundred dresses on paper for the drawing competition and won the first prize among girls for her talent.
+Later on, she drew sketches of all the hundred dresses on paper for the drawing competition and won the first prize among girls for her talent.